dungjk/ESPConnect/README.md

 - **Preview (development build)**
   👉 https://thelastoutpostworkshop.github.io/ESPConnect/preview/
-  This version is automatically built from the `main` branch and may include new features, experiments, or breaking changes.
+  This version is automatically built from the `main` branch and may include new fix, features, experiments, or breaking changes.
+[View current preview changes](CHANGELOG.md)

 > ⚠️ The preview build is provided for testing and feedback only.
 > If you encounter issues, please report them along with whether they occurred on **stable** or **preview**.